 No bake peanut butter bars ready in less than 20 minutes with only 5 wholesome ingredients!
-These chewy vegan granola bars are a household staple item that make the perfect breakfast or snack treat!
+These chewy granola bars are a household staple item that make the perfect breakfast or snack treat!

 Who is ready for a super easy snack to make?
 Come on over!
 Lets make this one together because it takes no time at all, leaving more time to chat and less dishes to tackle.

 No bake cookies and bars are a staple item in our home and I think you will love this new recipe as much as we do!
 Well, that is if no peanut allergies are involved.
 If there are, the recipe can be altered by supplementing any nut butter spread or seed butter for the peanut butter.